Chapter 17:

 “And you think Sapporo needs saving right now.”

 “I do.
 These are the times where people need their government the most, captain,” Kanna replied.
 “The Prime Minister, his Cabinet, the Diet.
 They see Sapporo and they see seven trillion yen.
 They think to themselves, that’s barely a percent of the country’s GDP.
-How could the two million people of Sapporo matter when they can curry favors with powerful beings?
-Would they sacrifice us, even, to assuage an Egregore’s desire?”
+How could the two million people here matter when they can curry favors with Egregore?
+Would they sacrifice us, even, to assuage a witch’s desire?”

 “It’s hard to believe you’re serious about this,” Reiko said, “when you won’t arrange the mages at the NPSC to help you, when you won’t tell me why we’re here.”

-"I may not love magic, captain, but if I despised it that much, we wouldn’t be talking,” Kanna said.
+“I may not love magic, captain, but if I despised it that much, we wouldn’t be talking,” Kanna said.
 “I have my reasons.
-You have your orders; the orders are to provide security for the duration of this tea party.”
+You have your orders; the orders are to provide security for this tea party.”

 “I’m just here to remind you who you should be providing that security for.”